Italy–Spain football rivalry: UEFA Euro 2016

-On 27 June, Italy and Spain matched up for the round of 16 in the Euro 2016, in a rematch of the previous tournament's final.
+On 27 June, Italy and Spain matched up for the round of 16 in the Euro 2016, in a rematch of the previous tournament's final and the group game, both four years ago.
 Italy won 2–0 with goals from Giorgio Chiellini in the 33rd minute and Graziano Pellè in stoppage time of the second half.
-Spanish goalkeeper David de Gea made several impressive saves to keep Spain in the match, notably on Pellè's first-half header attempt, however, it ultimately ended in defeat, eliminating the defending European champions Spain.
+Spanish goalkeeper David de Gea made several impressive saves to keep Spain in the match, notably on Pellè's first-half header attempt, however, it ultimately ended in defeat, eliminating the two-time defending European champions Spain.

-2018 FIFA World Cup qualifying
+2018 FIFA World Cup qualification

-Italy was not seeded into the first pot, being placed into the second pot due to being in 17th place in the FIFA World Rankings at the time of the group draws; Italy and Spain, from pot one, were drawn together on 25 July 2015.
-Italy and Spain drew 1–1 in Turin on 6 October 2016, followed by a 3–0 Spain win in Madrid on 2 September 2017, as Spain topped Group G, leaving Italy in second place five points behind.
-Italy were then required to go through the play-off against Sweden.
-After a 1–0 aggregate loss to Sweden, on 13 November 2017, Italy failed to qualify for the 2018 FIFA World Cup for the first time since 1958.
+The two teams were drawn together for 2018 FIFA World Cup qualification, in UEFA Group G. In the rematches of the last four matches of the UEFA European Championships, Italy and Spain drew 1–1 in the first leg in Turin and then Spain defeated Italy 3–0 in the return leg in Madrid.

 UEFA Euro 2020

 On 6 July 2021, Italy and Spain faced each other in the semi-finals of the Euro 2020 (held in 2021 due to the COVID-19 pandemic) at Wembley Stadium in London, marking the fourth consecutive European Championship that the sides meet.
-Italy and Spain, could not break the deadlock after 120 minutes, and Italy won 4–2 in the resulting penalty shoot-out en route to their first European title in 53 years.
+Italy and Spain, could not break the deadlock after 120 minutes, and Italy won 4–2 in the resulting penalty shoot-out en route to their first European title in 53 years and their first major international football title in 15 years.

-2021 UEFA Nations League finals
+UEFA Euro 2024

-On 6 October 2021, Italy and Spain faced each other in the semi-finals of the 2020–21 UEFA Nations League at San Siro in Milan.
-Spain ended Italy's world-record 37-game unbeaten run with a 2–1 win to reach their first UEFA Nations League final.
-Italy, defeated at home in a competitive game for the first time since 1999, thus failed in their attempt to emulate Portugal's achievement of holding the Nations League and European Championship titles simultaneously.
+On 20 June 2024, Italy and Spain faced each other in the second match of Group B, the fifth consecutive European Championships they played each other.
+Spain won 1–0 through a Riccardo Calafiori own goal, marking their first victory over Italy in a major tournament since the Euro 2012 final.
+Spain would go on to lift the European Championship for a record fourth time.